nandorojo/doorman-examples/with-custom-ui/readme.md

 This is where the user will enter their phone number.

-Here' we're going to create a screen where the user enters their phone number.
+Here we're going to create a screen where the user enters their phone number.

 We're going to call the `doorman.signInWithPhoneNumber` function, and if it succeeds, we will send them to the code verification screen, like this: